 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.

-Results from NACE's Job Outlook 2016 survey indicate a positive job market for the Class of 2016.
-Employers taking part in the survey expect to hire more new college graduates in 2016 than they did in 2015.
+Results from NACE's Job Outlook 2018 survey indicate a positive job market for the Class of 2018.
+Employers taking part in the survey expect to hire 4 percent more new college graduates in 2018 than they did in 2017.